Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Contact PurpleTree today to talk through your options or arrange a consultation.
 You can also explore our pricing plans to find the right level of support.

-Mandatory benefits include: 20 days paid annual leave, 10 public holidays, statutory sick pay (increasing to 10 days by 2026 at 70% of pay, capped at 110 euro/day), 26 weeks maternity leave, 2 weeks paternity leave, 9 weeks parent’s leave, 26 weeks unpaid parental leave, 5 days domestic violence leave, carer’s leave, PRSI contributions, and PRSA access.
-Auto-enrolment pension contributions become mandatory for eligible employees from 2026.
+Mandatory benefits include: 20 days paid annual leave, 10 public holidays, statutory sick pay (5 days per year at 70% of pay, capped at €110 a day), 26 weeks maternity leave, 2 weeks paternity leave, 9 weeks parent’s leave, 26 weeks unpaid parental leave, 5 days domestic violence leave, carer’s leave, PRSI contributions, and PRSA access.
+Auto-enrolment pension contributions are mandatory for eligible employees now that My Future Fund went live on 1 January 2026.

-The Small Benefit Exemption allows employers to provide up to five non-cash benefits per year, totalling up to 1,500 euro, free of income tax, PRSI, and USC.
+The Small Benefit Exemption allows employers to provide up to five non-cash benefits per year, totalling up to €1,500, free of income tax, PRSI, and USC.
 Common uses include gift vouchers, One4All cards, and Christmas gifts.
 The benefits must be non-cash and cannot form part of a salary sacrifice arrangement.

 The most popular benefits include: extra days off (43% of employees), flexible working hours (39%), health insurance (20%), and meal vouchers or allowances (26%).
 Tax-efficient benefits like the Bike to Work scheme, TaxSaver commuter tickets, and the Small Benefit Exemption are also highly valued.

-Focus on tax-efficient options: use the Small Benefit Exemption for up to 1,500 euro in tax-free gifts, implement the Bike to Work scheme and TaxSaver commuter tickets, offer the 3.20 euro/day remote working allowance, and provide flexible working arrangements (which cost nothing but are highly valued).
+Focus on tax-efficient options: use the Small Benefit Exemption for up to €1,500 in tax-free gifts, implement the Bike to Work scheme and TaxSaver commuter tickets, offer the €3.20 a day remote working allowance, and provide flexible working arrangements (which cost nothing but are highly valued).
 Survey your team to find out what they actually want.
 A well-structured employee experience is the most cost-effective retention tool available.

 Salary sacrifice is an arrangement where an employee gives up part of their gross salary in exchange for a non-cash benefit.
 Because the benefit is deducted before tax, both employer and employee save on income tax, PRSI, and USC.
 Revenue-approved schemes include Bike to Work, TaxSaver commuter tickets, and additional pension contributions.
 Employers must ensure pay does not fall below the national minimum wage after the sacrifice.